ArcevMC/PeopleToAvoid/README.md

 All and all ItzAssassin's following is just Botted users or just blind people that believe every word he states. utterly a blind fool.

+» Caiy

+Discord Client ID: 565626459054538772 (Caiy#0368)

+Server Owner of HCPvP (Provided nothing for the in-game content or structure, except for discord)

+Situation:
+I was a Developer hired to build HCPvP's entire structure of plugins, security and other aspects of the server.
+As first it was just me and Caiy and he was willing to pay me to simply compile plugins he had.
+I never completed any of the compiles and he wasnt really interested entirely at first.
+After that he bought HCPvP's name and rights, He then offered me to work with a 50/50 split, I took it.
+After about a couple of weeks he had a second person as a shareholder named Dylan.
+Dylan bought resources from a third party previously without me knowing and Caiy wanted to modify and use them.
+The inital agreement was verbal and based on what resources we had.
+On First Glance, they had enough money based on the fact that they paid a pretty penny for their resources.
+However, when they started making the HCPvP structure with me what ended up happening is when I was developing it and working they were putting in deadlines and setting up dates for release (Which wasnt right considering the work that needed done).
+Common annoying questions were "Is the core done yet?" or "Hows the core going?" which is fine.
+However, it got to the point where I had to tell him that it will be done when its done type of response.
+After some time passed and progress was made there was a inactivity problem with Caiy, he would always take these 3-4 days inactive periods that we couldnt get ahold of him via discord or twitter.
+NP there, however since there was releases it made it difficult to make the decision to launch without him.
+As a result, I delayed SOTW until further notice.
+After that it was mainly being inactive, his little brother messing with his discord (Like fuck off not paying type of shit), and him stating that he just quit HCPvP.
+Afterwards, I felt that it was useless to keep working for nothing so I halted progress and announced Caiy's Decision on the official discord (Eventually removed).
+The kicker here is that Caiy then switched to rebrand mode and then obtained Aodus.net (Recently, as of 9/21/2019).
+He then posted that hes selling Aodus.net for $30 and left the group.
+(Which is horrible considering his plan for HCPvP)
+Working for HCPvP was a complete loss for me and it should be regarded that for Caiy you should play his servers or join him in any of his Social followings.
+He may be becoming more toxic by putting a twitter post about a server's files being released that he didnt like.

 I will keep this list updated as I find more people you MUST avoid.
 Thanks
 - Arcev